 School Committee members should use electronic messaging between and among members only for housekeeping purposes such as requesting or communicating agenda items, meeting times, or meeting dates.
 Electronic messaging should not be used to discuss Committee matters that require public discussion under the Open Meeting Law.

 Under the Public Records Law, electronic messages between public officials may be considered public records.
 Therefore, in order to ensure compliance, the School Committee Chair, in consultation with the Superintendent of Schools, shall annually designate a member of the central office staff who shall be copied on all electronic mail correspondence between and among members of the School Committee, or the district shall provide district e-mail addresses, which are archived.
-These copies shall be printed and retained in the central office in the same fashion as any other School Committee records.
 School Committee members who do not have a computer or access to these messages shall be provided copies on a timely basis.

-SOURCE: MASC July 2016
+SOURCE: MASC - Updated 2022